-Everyone is jumping on this AI powered data-driven engagement (“ambient experience and convenience”) trend.
+Everyone is jumping on this AI enabled engagement (“ambient experience and convenience”) trend in retail, banking and even healthcare.

 Salesforce CEO Marc Benioff said at a recent conference: “This is a huge shift going forward, which is that everybody wants systems that are smarter, everybody wants systems that are more predictive, everybody wants everything scored, everybody wants to understand what’s the next best offer, next best opportunity, how to make things a little bit more efficient.”